 Knowing every step, every detour, all the characters . . . there is a comfort in this method.

 I’m much more of a pantser, but I have used outlines now and then.
 And, it certainly does offer a sense of security.
 But, with that said, I love to watch my story unravel before me.
-I love to watch characters develop and move forward.
+I love to watch characters develop and move forward – they kind of write the story themselves.
 This comes with the pantser method.

 It seems though that no matter which style you use, it’s not a guarantee of success or failure.